eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Final Questions

-As we reach the end of our exploration of information physics, we face the ultimate questions that this understanding opens:
+As we reach the end of our exploration of information dynamics, we face the ultimate questions that this understanding opens:

 ### What Are We?

-Information physics reveals human beings as:
+Information dynamics reveals human beings as:
 - **Electrical information processing systems** created through billions of years of cosmic evolution
 - **The universe's attempt at self-awareness** through sophisticated biological circuits
 - **Participants in cosmic evolution** helping the universe understand and direct its own development